danirus/sphinx-nefertiti/docs/source/quick-start.rst

 The following features of Nefertiti for Sphinx can be customized:

-1. Fonts.
+1. Fonts
 2. Header links
+3. Localization widget
-3. Color set: blue, indigo, purple, pink, red, ...
+4. Color set: blue, indigo, purple, pink, red, ...
-4. Pygments styles for light and dark color schemes.
+5. Pygments styles for light and dark color schemes
-5. Repository name and URL to display it in the header.
+6. Repository name and URL to display it in the header
-6. Project version dropdown selector.
+7. Project version dropdown selector
-7. Footer links.
+8. Footer links

 1. Fonts